 Parents may include specific details and contingency plans if things change in the future.
 For example, if the parties live close to one another, they may agree that if one parent moves outside of a certain radius they will reevaluate the custodial schedule.

 Any custody and visitation agreement should be submitted to court for entry as an order.
 A contract does carry some enforceability, but in an emergency, a court order will be essential.
 At that point it will take time to process the paperwork and establish a custodial order that can be enforced.

 Once the parties have reached an agreement, they should sign and notarize an original version of the contract for submission to the court.
 When the court processes the petitions, the agreement will be sent to the judge for review before it is entered as a court order.
 An attorney can advise parents how to best file their petitions to have them processed through the court appropriately in their jurisdiction.

 Parties may plan for some future “what ifs” in their agreement, but many future changes are too speculative to plan for.
 Parents can agree that if circumstances change in the future, they will first try to negotiate a change or mediate an agreement before petitioning the court for a modification of custody.
 Parents can even agree how mediation costs will be split if a change is requested.
 These additional terms can prevent unnecessary petitions to modify and ensure each parent attempts to act reasonably in the process.

-Melone Hatley, P.C. is a family and estate firm serving Virginia Beach and Northern Virginia.
+The top-rated attorneys at Melone Hatley, P.C. are here to help!
+Melone Hatley, P.C. is a family law and estate firm serving Virginia Beach, Richmond, and Northern Virginia.
 Our philosophy is to provide all of our clients with the highest quality legal representation, innovative legal solutions, and unsurpassed dedication to customer service.
 Through our high standards, we strive to be a trusted resource to our clients.